 With this age still being so variable when it comes to day sleep, a set “bedtime” can be hard to achieve.

-Although the timing may still be up in the air, maintaining a consistent bedtime routine can help your baby to recognize that bedtime is coming and might make it easier to wind down from the day.
+Although the timing may still be up in the air, maintaining a consistent bedtime routine can help your baby recognize that bedtime is coming and might make it easier to wind down from the day.

 How can I get my 5-month-old baby to sleep through the night?

-At 5 months, it’s probably too early to expect your baby to sleep right through the night, though you might get one or two unbroken nights here and there.
+Realistically, at 5 months, it’s probably too early to expect your baby to sleep right through the night, though you might get one or two unbroken nights here and there.

 One, two, or three overnight feeds are still common.